aravind-sadharani/chandraveena/src/blog/music-as-a-performing-art/index.md

 A few examples of lakshana would be *Gamakas* (Intonations of notes), *Samvaditva* (Consonance pair of notes) etc. Few examples of Lakshaya would be *Bhava* (Mood of the Raga), *Laya* (maintaining proper rhythm), *Raga* (maintaining the structure of the Raga) etc.

+While lakshanas create the framework, structure and consistency in presentation, that alone doesn't maketh the music.
+Within the framework, its the artists' skill and imagination to create aesthetic beauty and present a form that pleases him and others.

 For a more detailed analysis of lakshana and lakshya, read []().